dmx-systems/dmx-documentation/docs/user.rst

 This is a machine-readable association:
 You can open the context menu of the organization with a right-click and select "What's related".
-Scroll down in the detail panel to see all persons and their respective roles in the organization.
+If you have entered more than one person, you can scroll down in the detail panel to see all persons and their respective roles in the organization.

 .. image:: _static/organizational-roles.png